Nutlope/pdftochat/README.md

 - [x] Add sources with a page number
 - [x] Migrate all CSS modules to tailwind
 - [x] Implement design changes on pdf page pt.1
+- [x] Fix the sign in and sign up pages to be outside of the layout
 - [ ] Implement design changes on pdf page pt.2, like avatars + chatbox scroll
 - [ ] Implement design changes on pdf page pt.3, responsiveness on mobile
 - [ ] Add loading UI for ingesting data